-If equipped, the liftgate may be operated with a kicking motion under the left side of the rear bumper.
+If equipped, the liftgate may be operated with a kicking motion under the left corner of the rear bumper at the location of the projected logo.

+Splashing water may cause the liftgate to open.
+Keep the remote key away from the rear bumper detection area or turn the liftgate mode to OFF when cleaning or working near the rear bumper to avoid accidental opening.
 The remote key must be within 1 m (3 ft) of the rear bumper to operate the power liftgate hands-free.